 Hello, Guys, on this topic I will try to answer the big question, which engine is better petrol or diesel.
 Petrol vs diesel! which engine you should buy.

 The petrol engine has a four-stroke process, Intake, Compression, Power, Exhaust.
-The intake process brings the air-fuel mixture into the cylinder, in compression process the spark plug ignites this mixture, power process generates the power, and the exhaust process the gases are released from the cylinder.
+The intake process brings the air-fuel mixture into the cylinder, in the compression process the spark plug ignites this mixture, the power process generates the power, and in the exhaust process, the gases are released from the cylinder.
 The pre-mixed air-fuel mixture in the cylinder creates combustion more smoothly.
 The petrol engine is mostly used for smaller engine cause it is lightweight than diesel

 Diesel engines also have a four-stroke process, Intake, Compression, Power, Exhaust.
 The intake process only brings the air into the cylinder, in the compression process it has a fuel injector which injects fuel in the highly compressed air with high temperature and ignition happens, power process generates the power, and the exhaust process the gases are released from the cylinder.
 The process of combustion is uncertain hence noisier and vibration, to reduce this the diesel engine requires a more rugged structure which causes it to be heavy.

 Diesel engines generate more torque and give better fuel economy compared to a petrol engine.
 The diesel engine generates more torque at low rpm and does not rev as high as a petrol engine.
 This is because it has a higher compression ratio(16:1 approx) and high generation of cylinder pressure than the petrol engine.
 Said this the cost for maintaining a diesel car is high, cause there is high wear and tear and the engine parts are costlier than petrol engines, though the running cost is low, if you don’t use your diesel cars regularly, it is not advised to own a diesel car.
 But definitely if maintained properly diesel engine has more life than petrol cars.